Application for an injunction to protect the complainant's interests after complaint referred to QCAT

-When a discrimination complaint is referred to QCAT by the Queensland Human Rights Commission (Commission), if an interim order is not already in place at the time of referral, and a need for an urgent order to protect a complainant’s interests emerges prior to a final decision by QCAT, you can apply to QCAT for an interim order.
+When a discrimination complaint is referred to QCAT by the Queensland Human Rights Commission (Commission), if an interim order is not already in place at the time of referral, and a need for an urgent order to protect a complainant’s interests emerges prior to a final decision by QCAT, you can apply to QCAT for an injunction.

 Please note that you can only make this application when the discrimination complaint has been referred to QCAT and not when your complaint is with the Commission for conciliation.
-If your complaint is still before the Commission, please go back and select the previous application option.
+If your complaint is still before the Commission, please go back and select the previous interim order application option.

 There is no prescribed fee to make this application.

-3. How to lodge your interim order application
+3. How to lodge your injunction request

 Emailenquiries@qcat.qld.gov.au